 Amsterdam hotels: a beginner’s guide!

 Imagine you have your whole trip planned out—everything you’re going to do and see and you’re already daydreaming about being on holiday.
-Then shortly before the trip you realise you overlooked one important detail: where you’re going to stay.
-This is usually when you go online and book the first thing you see that’s available, usually paying more than if you had booked earlier or had done more research.
+Then shortly before the trip, you realize you overlooked one important detail: where you’re going to stay.
+This is usually when you go online and book the first thing you see what's available, usually paying more than if you had booked earlier or had done more research.
 So to serve as a reminder and to help you get the best deals when you visit Amsterdam, here is a beginner’s guide to Amsterdam hotels!